AccessOK

 Discrimination complaint

 It would be normal for a disabled person to make first a verbal complaint to the business, followed by a written complaint if no action was forthcoming.
+The written complaint may well be in a set of questions from the Government Equalities website.

 This would be a reasonable attempt to resolve the issue to the satisfaction of both parties before taking legal action and should be responded to positively.